ankit-m/ankit-m.github.io/content/blog/ui-testing-with-puppeteer-and-mocha/index.md

 ---
 title: UI Testing with Puppeteer and Mocha
-date: '2019-07-04T18:30:00.000Z'
+date: "2019-07-04T18:30:00.000Z"
 description: Importance of writing commit messages.
 ---

 ## 1. Introduction 🤝

 If you have ever built a web app, you know the pain of testing the entire application every time you add a new feature.
-Yes, you just modified one isolated module of the code and it _should not_affect anything else.
+Yes, you just modified one isolated module of the code and it \_should not_affect anything else.
 But there a tiny sliver of doubt in a dark corner of your mind, “What if it broke something?”.

 To remove this doubt, you spend quite a lot of time testing all other flows to make sure you did not accidentally break anything _major_.
 There is always a chance of you missing edge cases.
 So you go ahead and deploy with the hope that nothing breaks.
 By no means, is this a reliable way of testing.
 But we still do it.
 The only way to get rid of this unreliability is to write tests which verify your flows viz. **UI Testing**.

 This series is an attempt to get you started with UI testing using **puppeteer** and **mocha**.
 It starts from scratch and assumes basic knowledge of JavaScript.
 Part 1 deals with setting up and getting started with puppeteer.

 ## 2. The Toolkit 🎒

 ### 2.a Mocha

 [Mocha](https://mochajs.org/) is a JavaScript testing framework.
 It provides a lot of methods like `describe`, `it`, `before`, etc. to organise your tests.
 It provides both command line and programmatic utilities to execute the tests.

 ### 2.b Chai

 Mocha by itself is not of much help to us.
 You need an assertion library with it to actually test things.
 We will use [ChaiJS](http://chaijs.com/) throughout this series.
 There are other options like expect.js, should.js, etc.

 ### 2.c Puppeteer

 [Puppeteer](https://github.com/GoogleChrome/puppeteer) is a node wrapper around [headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) which started shipping with Chrome 59 (For Windows Chrome 60).
 It provides a lot of convenient methods to access and manipulate DOM, cookies, requests, etc.

 We will use these APIs to access the rendered UI elements and run assertions on them to check if things are working as expected.

 ## 3. Basic testing setup 🐣

 Open your terminal and create a new project.
 You need Node installed on your computer which will expose a `node` and `npm` command.
 I recommend using [nvm](https://github.com/creationix/nvm) to manage node versions.
 This series uses Node `v8.9.1` and npm `v5.5.1`.

 ```bash